 I am an award-winning filmmaker, narrative journalist and media consultant who uses documentary, photography and multimedia forms of storytelling.
-I grew up in London and now split my time between Sri Lanka, Cambodia and the United Kingdom.

 I have over 5 years of experience in media production working for a variety of clients and under different grants including the Ford Foundation, the US State Department and the World Bank.
 In addition, I have 8 years of experience of working in media restrictive, conflict and post-conflict environments, during which I conceptualised and developed award-winning new media narrative projects.
-I am also a qualified media and human rights lawyer and a former correspondent for Radio Netherlands Worldwide.
+I am also a qualified media and human rights lawyer and a former correspondent for Radio Netherlands Worldwide (4 years).
 I studied psychology at the University of Cambridge and international human rights at the University of Oxford, focusing on new media and conflict.